 Peyto Lake is located off the Icefields Parkway or 93N.
 The highway begins just off the Trans-Canada Highway #1, a few minutes West of Lake Louise.
 From there, it’s another 40km to the Bow Summit and Peyto Lake Lookout parking lot.

-Watch for signs off the Icefields Parkway, and the turn-off will be on your left coming from the Trans-Canada or Right from Jasper.
+Watch for signs off the Icefields Parkway, and the turn-off will be on your left, coming from the Trans-Canada or right from Jasper.
+Once you’ve passed Bow Lake, it’s time to watch for signs.

-There aren’t many tours that include Peyto Lake, and there is no public transport to Peyto Lake.
-To reach this stunning Banff lake, you’ll likely want a rental car for your trip.
+There aren’t many tours that include Peyto Lake, and those visiting Banff without a car should be aware there is no public transport to Peyto Lake.
+You’ll likely want a rental car for your trip to reach this stunning lake.

 Tours that stop at Peyto Lake